Skip to content

 Editor's Tip

-Most properties reach via Paris rail and motorway connections rather than direct regional airport.
-Beaune and Dijon TGV stations connect to Paris Gare de Lyon in 1h35-2h00; from there Charles de Gaulle handles international guest arrivals via a single connection.
-The closer-to-Paris properties (Yonne department, including Château du Fey and Château de Vallery) reach in under 90 minutes from Paris by car, useful for compressed weekend formats.
+Most estates reach via Paris rail and motorway rather than a regional airport.
+Beaune and Dijon TGV connect to Paris Gare de Lyon in under two hours, and from Paris, Charles de Gaulle handles international arrivals on a single connection; the northern Yonne estates sit under 90 minutes from Paris by car, useful for a compressed weekend.
 Burgundy is one of the French regions where we curate wedding venues; for broader context see our château wedding venues in France guide and sister regional pages including Provence and Bordeaux.
-For deeper regional comparison, see our sister French chateau wedding shortlists in Europe, Loire Valley, and Normandy.
+For deeper comparison, see our sister French chateau wedding shortlists in Europe, Loire Valley, and Normandy.

 In brief